CARV-ICS-FORTH/HPK/README.md

 make build
 ```

-Then you need to start the Kubernetes Master and `hpk-kubelet` seperately.
+Then, you need to start the Kubernetes Master and `hpk-kubelet` seperately.

 To run the Kubernetes Master: